D7460N/D7460N.dev/ADD.md

 (WIP)

-What if a web GUI could natively (no third-party plug-ins or dependencies) know what is happening inside it, when it happens, and what to do about it?
+What if a web GUI could natively (no third-party plug-ins or dependencies) knows what is happening inside it, when it happens, and what to do about it?
 All without JavaScript?
+We would not have to handle each state of the DOM, resulting in less logic and code to write.

 It would : :
 * revolutionize web design/development as we know it.
 Web GUIs would largely run themselves, making decisions about how they behave depending on the data (data/business logic) occurring inside them